-- Place an appropriate container under the engine. - Remove oil drain plug 1 with the O-ring. - Remove oil screen 2 with the O-ring. - Completely drain the engine oil. - Clean the oil drain plug and the oil screen thoroughly. - Position oil screen 2 and mount and tighten oil drain plug 1 with the O-ring.
+- Place an appropriate container under the engine. - Remove oil drain plug 1 with the O-ring. - Remove oil screen 2 with the O-ring. - Allow the engine oil to drain completely. - Clean the oil drain plug and the oil screen thoroughly. - Position oil screen 2 and mount and tighten oil drain plug 1 with the O-ring.